andreaferretti/cello/README.md

 echo positions
 ```
 Many intermediate data structures are constructed to provide such indices,
-though, and as they may be in independent interest, we describe them in the
+though, and as they may be of independent interest, we describe them in the
 following.

 Notice that a string here just stands for a (usually very long) sequence of